• Skip to primary navigation

 D = R2 / R1 + R2

-The duty cycle may be obtained as a fraction using this method and then multiplied by 100 to get a percentage.
+This technique is often used to acquire the duty cycle as a fraction which can then be multiplied by 100 to create a percentage.

 Note: